ro-py/ro.py/docs/migrating.md

 # Changes
 - The cache has been removed.
 When you call `client.get_XYZ`, you can guarantee that you'll always get a new object.
   Keep this in mind.
 - The events system has been removed.
-The polling behavior was hard to maintain and a polling solution
+The polling behavior was hard to maintain and is out of scope for this project.
 - ro.py's gamepersistence system has been removed.
 It may be added in the future.
 - ro.py's trade system has been removed.
 We have no plans to reimplement it.
 - `Client.filter_text()` has been removed.
 It may be added back in the future.